 - Profile Link - A relationship and reciprocal relationship that connects two profiles.

-- Profile Payment - A way to process revenue into the foundation outside of a normal donation gift.
+- Profile Payment - A way to process revenue into the organization outside of a normal donation gift.

-- Profile Type -Profile types are used to help segment, filter, and prioritize your database of profiles.
+- Profile Type - Profile types are used to help segment, filter, and prioritize the database of profiles.

 - Promise - A commitment from a donor to fulfill an obligation over a period of time that does not impact the general ledger.
 Promises are not recognized as revenue.

-- Revenue Share - CommunitySuite allows foundations that manage funds in investment pools to share investment income, gains, losses, and fees on a monthly, quarterly, and yearly basis.
-Share the income, gains, losses, and/or fees from your investment or banking accounts with all of the funds that are held within a pool.
+- Revenue Share - CommunitySuite allows organizations that manage funds in investment pools to share investment income, gains, losses, and fees on a monthly, quarterly, and yearly basis.
+Share the income, gains, losses, and/or fees from the investment or banking accounts with all of the funds that are held within a pool.

 - Service Area - Custom geographical area codes to assign to grants, funds, profiles, donations, and campaigns.

-- Site Styling - Modifications to HTML and CSS on the public facing portals.
-This can be applied to online donations, grant catalog, events, nonprofit directory, and the fund advisor portal.
+- Styles - Basic and advanced style selections that can be configured for the public facing portals.
+This can be applied to online donations, grant catalog, events, nonprofit directory, and the (legacy) fund advisor portal.

 - Spendable - Portion of an endowed fund's balance that is considered spendable.
 The spendable balance is increased by distribution calculations and decreased by grants and vouchers.